Graduate and Professional Certificate Programs

 This program is designed to give working professionals the opportunity to learn while they earn.
 Certificate students take twelve credits in a dedicated subject at the GW School of Business (GWSB).
 GWSB professors teach all graduate students, including students in Graduate Certificate programs.

-Transcripts from each undergraduate and graduate academic institution, a professional resume, two letters of recommendation, and a statement of purpose.
-GMAT or GRE scores are not needed.
+Transcripts from each undergraduate and graduate academic institution, a professional resume, one letter of recommendation, and a statement of purpose.
+GMAT or GRE scores are optional.

 Students must have an undergraduate bachelor’s degree.
 Current GWU graduate students must be in good standing to apply to and be admitted into the Graduate Certificate Program.
 First semester GW graduate students must have grades posted for the first term to be admitted into a certificate.